rcamarano/rcamarano/README.md

 - 👋 Hi, I’m @rcamarano
 - 👀 I’m interested in HTML, CSS, JavaScript, React, Redux, TypeScript, MySQL, MSC APIs, ORM.
-- 🌱 I’m currently learning TypeScript and Object Oriented Programming with SOLID.
+- 🌱 I’m a fullstack DEV focused in frontend, UI and UX.
 - 💞️ I’m looking to collaborate on any frontend, backend or fullstack project.
+- 👀 Please che out my online DEV portifolio at www.camarano.net
 - 📫 How to reach me:
   my email: roger@camarano.net || rogeriocamarano@gmail.com

   my LinkedIn: https://www.linkedin.com/in/rogerio-camarano-dev/

+  Hope we get in touch soon!
+  Cheers!

 <!---
 rcamarano/rcamarano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.